-- Vendor fails to recognize vulnerabilities internally (e.g., a vendor may not track the vulnerabilities in third party components of their product). - Vendor does not fully understand or is not aware of all downstream stakeholders. - Vendor corrects the vulnerability, but does not inform all downstream stakeholders. - Vendor fails to pre-establish trusted communication channels or NDAs with downstream stakeholders. - Vendor fails to allow for sufficient downstream coordination and propagation time prior to public disclosure by the vendor. - Vendor fails to communicate disclosure timeframe and set expectations with downstream stakeholders.
+- Vendor fails to recognize vulnerabilities internally (e.g., a vendor may not track the vulnerabilities in third-party components of their product). - Vendor does not fully understand or is not aware of all downstream stakeholders. - Vendor corrects the vulnerability but does not inform all downstream stakeholders. - Vendor fails to pre-establish trusted communication channels or NDAs with downstream stakeholders. - Vendor fails to allow for sufficient downstream coordination and propagation time prior to public disclosure by the vendor. - Vendor fails to communicate disclosure timeframe and set expectations with known downstream stakeholders.

-- Vendor to establish an actionable public vulnerability coordination and disclosure policy, ideally describing the threshold for disclosure (e.g. severity). - Vendor should consider communicating remediation/mitigations of all vulnerabilities regardless of severity rating or source of vulnerability report. - Downstream vendors should consider keeping their components in-sync with upstream recommended release.
-Selectively patching security vulnerabilities can become tedious, error prone and expensive in the long run as source code can diverge between upstream and downstream instances.
-Downstream vendors may also miss security improvements or vulnerability fixes that do not get CVE assignments or get CVE assignments at a later date (e.g., CVE-2016-21084). - Vendor should consider tracking the use of third party components to develop better inventory and understanding of upstream and downstream dependencies. - Vendor should pre-establish an upstream downstream trusted network for rapid communication and coordination (e.g., mailing lists such as the UEFI USRT). - Vendor should clearly communicate disclosure timelines to downstream vendors. - Vendor should anticipate the timeframes needed for downstream coordination.
+- Vendor to establish an actionable public vulnerability coordination and disclosure policy, ideally describing the threshold for disclosure (e.g., severity). - Vendor should consider communicating remediation and mitigation information of all vulnerabilities regardless of severity rating or source of vulnerability report. - Downstream vendors should consider keeping their components in-sync with upstream recommended release.
+Selectively patching security vulnerabilities can become tedious, error prone, and expensive in the long run as source code can diverge between upstream and downstream instances.
+Downstream vendors may also miss security improvements or vulnerability fixes that do not get CVE assignments or get CVE assignments at a later date (e.g., CVE-2016-210813). - Vendor should consider tracking the use of third-party components to develop better inventory and understanding of upstream and downstream dependencies. - Vendor should pre-establish an upstream downstream trusted network for rapid communication and coordination (e.g., mailing lists such as the UEFI USRT).

-4 OpenSSL CVE-2016-2108: A vulnerability was fixed in OpenSSL June 2015 releases, but was not recognized as a vulnerability until May 2016.
-Downstream Vendors who upgraded their OpenSSL code base to the latest stable release in June 2015 had effectively resolved this vulnerability eleven months ahead of vendors who selectively patched only the CVE assigned vulnerabilities.
+13 OpenSSL CVE-2016-2108: A vulnerability was fixed in OpenSSL June 2015 releases, but it was not recognized as a vulnerability until May 2016.
+Downstream vendors who upgraded their OpenSSL code base to the latest stable release in June 2015 had effectively resolved this vulnerability eleven months ahead of vendors who selectively patched only the CVE assigned vulnerabilities.

-- Vendor could leverage coordinators for communication and coordination in the following ways: - A coordinator may receive a vulnerability report from a finder that affects multiple vendors and then distribute that report to affected upstream and downstream vendors. - A coordinator may receive a vulnerability report and resolution information from a vendor and help identify other affected vendors, possibly peer vendors and relay the information to them. - A coordinator may refer to the vendor directory to determine affected vendors. - A coordinator may also inform defenders at appropriate times to help mitigate or prevent attacks. - A coordinator may publish a public advisory in addition to vendor advisories to create awareness about the vulnerability and available remediation.
+- Vendor should clearly communicate disclosure timelines to downstream vendors. - Vendor should anticipate the timeframes needed for known downstream coordination. - Vendor could leverage coordinators for communication and coordination in the following ways: - A coordinator may receive a vulnerability report from a finder that affects multiple vendors and then distribute that report to affected upstream and downstream vendors. - A coordinator may receive a vulnerability report and resolution information from a vendor and help identify other affected vendors, possibly peer vendors, and relay the information to them. - A coordinator may refer to the vendor directory to determine affected vendors. - A coordinator may also inform defenders at appropriate times to help mitigate or prevent attacks. - A coordinator may publish a public advisory in addition to vendor advisories to create awareness about the vulnerability and available remediation.

-- Vendor should identify a dedicated contact for upstream and downstream stakeholders, in addition to communicating via generic e-mail, like secure@example.com. - Where possible, vendor should explain the situation to affected stakeholders to build transparency. - Vendor should negotiate an agreed time frame with affected stakeholders prior to vulnerability disclosure. - Vendor could leverage coordinators for communication and coordination. - Vendor should utilize common vulnerability tracking and aggregation capabilities such as the NIST National Vulnerability Database (NVD)5, Common Vulnerabilities and Exposures (CVE)6, and the FIRST Vulnerability Database Catalog.7
+- Vendor should identify a dedicated contact for upstream and downstream stakeholders, in addition to communicating via generic e-mail, like secure@example.com. - Where possible, vendor should explain the situation to affected stakeholders to build transparency. - Vendor should negotiate an agreed time frame with affected stakeholders prior to vulnerability disclosure. - Vendor could leverage coordinators for communication and coordination. - Vendor should utilize common vulnerability tracking and aggregation capabilities, such as the NVD, CVE, and the FIRST Vulnerability Database Catalog.
+14